cognitedata/cdf-oidc-migration/README.md

 # CDF-OIDC-Migration

-Scripts that can be used to migrate Cognite Data Fusion [(CDF)](https://docs.cognite.com/dev/) tenants from Legacy authentication to Native Tokens authentication with Azure
+Sample Scripts that can be used to migrate Cognite Data Fusion [(CDF)](https://docs.cognite.com/dev/) tenants from Legacy authentication to Native Tokens authentication with Azure.
+The scripts are available as-is and serve as starting points for you to customize/contribute to your needs:

 ## Step 1 - Install required dependencies